 For 20 MHz operating classes, the channels should be specified in the “Channel set” column (instead of the “Channel center frequency index” column), since various signaling used in 6 GHz defines a “Channel Number” field that references the Channel Set column for the primary operating channel

+Editorial TBD: Some field names would benefit from being renamed for clarity (e.g. “unit interpretation” now has broader meaning, and “Local…” power limit fields are also used to indicate client regulatory limits).
+However there are multiple references to these fields in baseline.

 Proposed changes for CID #24558:

 9.3.3.2 Beacon frame format

+Instruction to Editor: Make changes as follows: